 Open Badges: A New Microcredential for Learning

 A central need in the emerging CBE ecosystem is the need for a modern, relevant transcript.
-IMS, closely following the developing registrar guidance of AACRAO, is leading the prototype development of “eT,” an extended transcript designed to support competency-based programs.
-This prototype is an example of a modern, web-based extended transcript, flexible enough to support the descriptive nature of compentency reporting and targets the needs of learners, registrars and employers.
+IMS Global, closely following the developing registrar guidance of AACRAO, is leading the prototype development of an extended transcript (eT) designed to support competency-based programs.
+This prototype is an example of a modern, web-based extended transcript, flexible enough to support the descriptive nature of competency reporting and targets the needs of learners, registrars, and employers.
 The vision for eT is transformative in its potential, beyond providing relevant student competencies and skills.
-Based on the IMS Digital Credentialing work and leveraging the Open Badge Standard and those of the W3C, the vision for eT is a secure, student-centered digital record for the 21st century.
+Based on the IMS Digital Credentialing work and leveraging the Open Badges standard and those of the W3C, the vision for eT is a secure, student-centered digital record for the 21st century.

-In 2015, the IMS CBE Working Group took on five common issues in CBE, based upon research conducted with thirty five C-BEN institutions.
+In 2015, the IMS Global CBE Workgroup took on five common issues in competency-based education, based on research conducted with 35 C-BEN institutions.
 The use cases selected involved the management of essential competency data and the exchange of CBE information between systems in an institutions' technical environment.
 The project is led by contributing member institutions and brings together designers and product architects from major software suppliers and innovative new entrants to collaborate on the data standards needed to facilitate the CBE data exchange.

 5 Pilot Use Cases

 - Manage Competencies in an integrated database (including versions and course relationships as needed)